DavidP-dev/Elections-Scraper/README.md

 # Elections-Scraper
-Scraper project, which can download data of Czech statistic bureau and export it to .csv file
+Scraper project which can download data of Czech statistic bureau and export it to .csv file